-CRISIS STABILIZATION SERVICES: Direct services that assist with de-escalating the severity of a person's level of distress and/or need for urgent care associated with a substance use or mental health condition.
-(For the purposes of this announcement.)
+CRISIS STABILIZATION SERVICES: Direct services that assist with de-escalating the severity of a person's level of distress and/or need for urgent care associated with a substance use, mental health, and/or victimization issue.
+(For the purposes of this announcement)

 DATE OF ENGAGEMENT: The date an interactive client relationship results in a deliberate client assessment or the beginning of a case plan.
-(For the purposes of this announcement.)
+(For the purposes of this announcement)